Mary Tins

 Being the kind of person that I am, over the next few days after Christmas I set out to find out as much as I could about the tins.
 One of the things I discovered was that in 2014 the Daily Mail made a promotional offer to their readers to provide a replica Mary tin – and a replica King’s Shilling.
 I think they had to collect tokens or vouchers from the paper.
 I immediately wondered just how good a replica they were.
 To cut a long story short I found one for a reasonable price on ebay and bought it.
 Here it is

 The first thing you notice about the replica is not something you can see in the photos.
 It’s the weight.
-The original is much heavier, and feels far more substantial.
+My first tin is much heavier, and feels far more substantial.
 If anything the replica feels even lighter than the Old Holborn tobacco tins my father used to use.
+The metal may look like brass but it doesn't feel like bras - it's lighter metal, possibly tin, with a coating.
 The detailing on the lid, the embossed design is cruder than the original.
 The Christmas 1914 lettering is smaller, and further down the lid too.
 As regards the insides:-

 The lids are very different.
-The original opens flat while the replica only opens through 90 degrees.
-The original‘s lid closes over the edges of the body of the tin, while the replica lid has a deep edge that closes inside the edges of the main body of the tin.
-In short, then, I don’t see any way you could mistake the replica for original if you know anything about what the original is like.
+My first tin opens flat while the replica only opens through 90 degrees.
+My first tin‘s lid closes over the edges of the body of the tin, while the replica lid has a deep edge that closes inside the edges of the main body of the tin.
+I don't know why this didn't set alarm bells ringing in my mind about my first tin, but that penny was a long time in dropping.

 With my first reproduction tin I was messed around something rotten by Evri, the delivery company, so when it got to a fortnight after the original delivery date they gave me I was looking at alternatives in case it never did get delivered before my nerve snapped and I claimed a refund.
 Well, one of the reasonably priced alternatives I looked at obviously alerted the owner and he offered it to me at a reduction.
 The price was so good that I felt, hmm, I certainly didn’t mind having three boxes rather than 2, so I bought it.
 Then, the first one I ordered arrived.
 Here’s a photo of the three together.

-So, the genuine Mary tin is in the middle.
+So, my first Mary tin is in the middle.
 The one on top is the last one to arrive, while the bottom one is the one that I wrote about and photographed originally.
-So let’s take my original away for a moment:-
+So let’s take the first one away for a moment:-

 Yes, my first replica tin on the bottom does not have any writing on it, while the top is stamped with the Daily Mail.
 I don’t know why.
 There doesn’t appear to be any sign that the plain one has had anything done to it to remove the writing so that someone could try to pass it off as an original.
-Which I’m sure would be a forlorn attempt anyway because it doesn’t require any expertise whatsoever to tell the difference between original and replica.
+Which I’m sure would be a forlorn attempt anyway because it doesn’t require any expertise whatsoever to tell the difference between my first tin and replica.
 I guess its because they were made in different batches, and being promotional items, nobody was that bothered about each replica being identical to all of the others.
+What I didn't stop to do was really think about why my first tin might be just SO different from the two replicas.

 The 1914 tin I had seen was not from the 1920s, but essentially a reproduction of one.
 So a reproduction of a reproduction.
 I wouldn’t say that it was difficult to get hold of, but I could only find one supplier.
 None to be found on ebay.
 Yes, of course I bought one.
 It’s an interesting piece.
 I mean it’s clearly based on the design of the original Mary tin.
 However some of the embossed writing is not there.
 Only the lid seems to be brassed, and it has a darker, less shiny surface colour than the originals or the Daily Mail reproductions.
 The lid is not attached by a hinge and its dimensions are slightly larger than the others I have.
 The body of the tin has some kind of matt black coating.
 It’s quite tactile actually, and it’s pretty heavy.
 If anything I’d say it’s heavier than the original.